zemandic/kubernetes-ingress/docs/content/tutorials/nic-osm.md

 2/2 shows we have two containers in the NGINX Ingress controller pod: NGINX Ingress and Envoy

-Configure your NGINX VirtualServer yaml definitions to include the `policy` field like the following example:
+Configure your NGINX VirtualServer yaml definitions to similar configuration below.

 ```yaml
 apiVersion: k8s.nginx.org/v1